Alijavedofficial/Alijavedofficial/README.md

 ## ✨Fun Facts

-When I'm not coding, you'll often find me on the cricket field, engrossed in writing, or enjoying movie marathons with captivating storylines
+When I'm not coding, you'll often find me on the cricket field, engrossed in writing, or enjoying movies with good stories

 ## 📫Contact